 The action-value function mentioned above determines the goodness of the action taken by the agent from a given state for policy π.
 This function gives the value which is the expected return starting from state s at time step t, with action a, and following policy π afterward.
 The output of this function is also called as Q-value where q stands for Quality.
 Note that in the state-value function, we did not consider the action taken by the agent.

 Now that we have defined the basic equations for solving an RL problem, our focus now should be to find an optimal solution (optimal policy in the case of RL).
-Therefore let us go through the optimality domain of RL and along the way, we will encounter the Bellman Optimality Equation also.
+Therefore let us go through the optimality domain of RL and along the way, we will encounter the q learning Bellman equation Optimality Equation also.

 The policy π can be considered better than or same as the policy π′ if the expected return of policy π is greater than or equal to the expected return of policy π′ for all states.
 Such policy π is called Optimal Policy.